So, What is ORC-KIT?

 I will only add the Bluetooth module and Power Hub to this build, as I’ve chosen to power everything from 2×1850 cells and won’t be using a 9V battery at all.

 Using the laser cut motor mounts and 8x 25-30 mm M3 screws and bolts you can now attach the motors to the base plate as pictured below:

-A note about the motors: They come in 48:1 and 120:1 gear ratios, which affect the output speed and torque (120:1 gives the slowest speed but the higher traction, while 48:1 is faster but with less torque).
+A note about the motors: They come in 48:1 and 120:1 gear ratios, which affect the output speed and torque (120:1 gives the slowest speed but higher traction, while 48:1 is faster but gives you less torque).
 They have the same size and footprint so you should be able to use either type of motor without problems here.
 Just don’t mix them up!

 Once you’ve installed all of them you can try attaching the wheels.
 If they don’t fit tightly enough you can put a small bit of masking or painter’s tape perpendicularly over the shaft’s end before you insert them.
 This normally works great if by any reason they didn’t fit well from the start.